 Additional features you may want to consider

 - Water-resistant or waterproof and fog-proof.
 If you plan to use your binoculars in activities that may expose the unit to wet environments or fluctuating temperatures, it is better to invest in models that are O-ring sealed and have insides filled with a noble gas.
-This will prevent the insides from getting wet and avoid internal condensation (fogging) of moisture.
+This will prevent the insides from getting wet and prevents internal condensation (fogging) of moisture.

 - Image Stabilization.
 Binoculars with this feature have integrated sensors designed to detect slight movements such as shakes and vibrations caused by hand movements.
 For a steady view, this technology adjusts the optics to compensate for movement.